artem-starodubtsev/Data-viz-proj-SUPSI/README.md

 - What is a general trend on obesity across all regions?

-These two important questions are explored with the following visualisations:
+These three important questions are explored with the following visualisations:

 ### Wealth vs. BMI
 A bubble chart comparing countries’ GDP per capita (log scale) on the x-axis to BMI on the y-axis.
 Color groups countries by region and bubble size represents a third variable (typically country size such as population).
 A year slider lets you see how the relationship changes over time (e.g., 2017–2023).